ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

     commit
     save

-## Associating and Routing VLANs
+## Associating and routing VLANs
 {: #associate-routing}

 After the zones and firewall rules are set up on the Brocade vRouter (Vyatta), you must associate the VLANs to it and enable routing of the VLANs via the Brocade vRouter (Vyatta).

 1. Log in to the IBM Cloud customer portal and click **Network, Gateway Appliance** and click the Brocade vRouter (Vyatta).
 2. Select a VLAN and click **Associate**.
 3. Repeat step 2 for each VLAN that you created for your environment.
-The VLANs must have the routing option enabled to be associated with the Brocade vRouter (Vyatta).
+THe routing option must be enabled on your VLANs to be associated with the Brocade vRouter (Vyatta).
-4. Locate the VLANs under Associated VLANs and check the box next to each one.
+4. Locate the VLANs under **Associated VLANs** and check the box next to each one.
 5. Click the **Bulk Actions** drop–down menu and select **Route**.
 6. Click **OK** on the pop-up screen.

 Your VLANs are now routed via the Brocade vRouter (Vyatta).
-If you notice that communication is hindered between two zones, bypass one or more of the particular VLAN in question and check your Brocade vRouter (Vyatta) settings.
+If you notice that communication is hindered between two zones, bypass one or more of the particular VLANs in question and check your Brocade vRouter (Vyatta) settings.

 You now have a working single-site VMware environment that is secured by a Brocade vRouter (Vyatta) within IBM Cloud.